brillout/goldpage/docs/readme.template.md

 Supports all app types
 (so-called "SPA", "MPA", "SSR", "static website", ...).

-Goldpage is a small tool that makes it easy to create a frontend with a modern view library such as React or Vue.
+Goldpage is a small (yet powerful) tool that makes it easy to create a frontend with React, Vue, React Native Web, etc.

 You define so-called page configs